 Veterans and a spouse or child using educational assistance benefits that are living in New Hampshire and attending CCSNH will be charged in-state tuition, without waiting the ordinary period to establish residency.

 GM ASEP Students

-Effective Fall, 2011, all New England resident students enrolling at Lakes Region CC in the General Motors ASEP automotive program will be charged in-state tuition rate rather than the New England Regional rate.
+All New England resident students enrolling at Lakes Region CC in the General Motors ASEP Automotive Program (effective Fall 2011, approved by Board of Trustees on 12/9/10) and Toyota TTEN Program (effective Fall 2017, approved by Board of Trustees on 4/14/16) will be charged the In-State Tuition Rate, rather than the New England Regional Rate.